glenneroo/disco-diffusion/README.md

 Forked from Disco Diffusion 5.4.

-This version intended for local usage only.
-Note: Jupyter Notebook stuff removed for clarity, simplification when cleaning up PEP warnings and moving parameters to the top for easy editing, as well as adding more features :)
+This version is intended for local usage only.
+Note: Jupyter Notebook stuff removed for clarity, ease of cleaning up PEP warnings, moving parameters to the top for easy editing, as well as simplified adding more features (such as connecting with a GUI :)

 To run:
-1. Follow instructions to set up Disco Diffusion for local use with Anaconda.
+1. Follow online instructions to set up Disco Diffusion for local use with Anaconda.
-2. Open up configured anaconda instance
+2. Open up configured Anaconda instance.
-3. Go to folder where you unzipped this.
+3. Go to folder where you unzipped this project.
 4. python -m disco
 5. Wait and pray you have enough VRAM and a good prompt ;)
 6. Profit!